msolo/Mavis-AAC-MacOS/docs/help.md

 This feature evolved from observing our first user.
 As progressive loss of motor control led to both increased typos and increased correction time, the goal was provide a reasonable chance (>70%) of correction within a couple of simple keystrokes to prevent frustration.

+# Warnings and Alerts

+## Default Voice Warning

+If Mavis does not find a Personal, Enhanced or Premium voice to use it will show a dialog on launch.
+It will instead pick the first voice in the system language that is installed.

+If you select **Take Me To Settings**, the **System Settings** app will open to the **Live Speech** section.
+There you can use the **Voice** section to select "Manage Voices..." which will allow you to download and install other voices from Apple.